-Last updated on December 26th, 2023 at 08:22 am
+Last updated on April 20th, 2024 at 06:22 am

 Quick Answer

 Most people won't have to pay capital gains on their house they sell!
-However, if you have a profit of more than $250K [500K for married couplesyou may not be able to claim the exemption.
+However, if you have a profit of more than $250K [500K for married couples] you may not be able to claim the exemption.

 Selling your home can be both exciting and nerve-wracking.